rjust/defects4j/README.md

 ### Looking for additional bugs?

-A number of additional bugs are available in various branches.
-These bugs should be considered as "work-in-progress".
-Metadata and patch content may still change.
+A number of additional bugs are available in "work-in-progress" status.
+Metadata and patch content will potentially change before these bugs are migrated into the master repository.
 These bugs may be used in experiments, but should not be considered as "stable" as the bugs in the master repository.
-If you use these bugs, we request that you ackowledge their beta status in publications.
+If you use these bugs, please ackowledge their beta status in any publications.

 **Branch [commons-compress-collections](https://github.com/rjust/defects4j/tree/commons-compress-collections):**